Democratic Unity Roundtable: Overview

-2010 legislative elections
+2010 parliamentary election

-In April 2010 the MUD held primaries in 15 electoral districts, with 361,000 voters participating, and selecting 22 candidates (the remaining 143 candidates were chosen "by consensus").
-The candidates chosen included María Corina Machado (of Súmate) and Iván Simonovis, one of nine police officials allegedly serving time for participating in the alleged 2002 Venezuelan coup d'état attempt.
-Several others of the nine, regarded by the MUD as political prisoners, were also nominated, in districts with a real chance of opposition success; winning would require their release because of parliamentary immunity.
-Manuel Rosales, the opposition's candidate in the 2006 Venezuelan presidential election and now in exile in Peru due to corruption charges (which Rosales denies), was also nominated.
+In April 2010, the Democratic Unity Roundtable held primary elections in 15 electoral districts.
+Approximately 361,000 voters participated, selecting 22 candidates, while the remaining 143 candidates were chosen "by consensus" among coalition members.
+Among those selected were María Corina Machado, associated with the civil organization Súmate, and Iván Simonovis, a former police official who at the time was imprisoned in connection with the events surrounding the 2002 Venezuelan coup attempt.
+Several other detainees whom the MUD regarded as political prisoners were also nominated in competitive districts; their election would have required their release due to parliamentary immunity.
+Manuel Rosales, the opposition's candidate in the 2006 presidential election, was likewise nominated while living in exile in Peru, where he faced corruption charges that he denied.

-In the September 2010 election for the National Assembly of Venezuela the MUD won around 47% of the vote nationally; however, it only gained 64 seats (out of 165) due to changes in population-vote distribution introduced by the incumbent national assembly that had a government party supermajority.
-In the same elections, the United Socialist Party of Venezuela won 48% of the vote and 98 seats, while the Patria Para Todos (PPT) party got only 2 seats.
-Notable new deputies included María Corina Machado and Enrique Mendoza.
+In the September 2010 elections to the National Assembly, the MUD obtained approximately 47% of the national vote but secured only 64 of the 165 seats.
+This disparity was widely attributed to changes in electoral districting and seat allocation approved by the outgoing National Assembly, which was dominated by the ruling party.
+In contrast, the United Socialist Party of Venezuela (PSUV) won about 48% of the vote and obtained 98 seats, while the Patria Para Todos (PPT) party won two seats.
+Prominent opposition figures elected as deputies included María Corina Machado and Enrique Mendoza.